WWmonster/MarkdownTest/docs/documentation/guides/installation_guide.md

 ### Related Information

-The following table lists sources of information related to contents of this guide:
+The following table lists the sources of information related to contents of this guide:

 | Title                                                                                                                                                       | Description                                                                                                   |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|